yingqi0607/tp/docs/DeveloperGuide.md

 3. Delete a daily todo task when it is done for the day

 ### 3.2.1.
 Implementation
-The UI of the Daily feature is facilitated by the `DailyPanel` and `TodoCard` class which will show users all daily todo tasks as a list in the Daily tab.
+The UI of the Daily feature is facilitated by the `DailyPanel` and `TodoCard` classes which will show users all daily todo tasks as a list in the Daily tab.
 To implement the commands of this Daily feature, there are `TodoCommand`, `TodoCommandParser` , `DailyCommand` and `DailyCommandParser` classes in the `logic` package.

 The following diagram shows the sequence flow when a task gets added into the `DailyPanel`: